Offline Estimation of Controlled Markov Chains: Minimaxity and Sample Complexity: Introduction

 \section{Introduction}

 ~ This paper presents probably approximately correct (PAC)-style minimax sample complexity results for statistical estimation of transition matrices of discrete-time, finite-state controlled Markov chains (CMCs)~\citep{borkar1991topics}.
-CMCs represent a natural model setting for stochastic optimal control problems, as well as reinforcement learning (RL) problems.
-Our work is motivated by the need for rigorous statistical inference in {\it offline} settings, using a dataset pre-collected under some fixed but \textit{unknown} logging policy.
-Besides being important in its own right, this is also a key consideration of offline reinforcement learning.

-The offline RL setting is fundamentally different from the now standard online setting, and is significantly harder to solve, owing to the fact that the agent cannot interact with the environment (so that globally suboptimal decisions cannot be corrected), and owing to the fact that the logging policy is typically unknown. ~However, the offline RL framework is quite natural in the setting of learning to manage operations and service systems, and decision-making in mission-critical settings, where it is either too risky and/or uneconomical to use online RL. ~To fix these ideas, consider the following two vignettes from clinical and operational decision-making.

-\begin{itemize} \item[A] Data sets on prognosis, diagnosis, and treatment decisions made by physicians have been proposed to be used to train RL agents to potentially identify new (superior) paths to achieving the same (better) outcomes for patients~\citep{shortreed2011informing,liu2020reinforcement,yu2021reinforcement,chen2021probabilistic}.
-A crucial fact, as noted in~\cite{liu2020reinforcement}, is that {\it ``Unlike other domains, such as game playing...the RL agent has to learn from a {\bf limited set of data and intervention[s]}...{\bf collected offline}.''}

-\item[B] Analogous learning problems also arise in a variety of manufacturing and service operations management settings.
-Recent literature has considered the problem of learning to route jobs in a multi-class stochastic processing network, using online RL~\citep{dai2022queueing}.
-However, in many application settings, such as patient flow modelling in a hospital network, as observed in~\cite{armony2015patient}, data collected using pre-existing flow control and routing policies can be mined to discover new/better protocols and policies.
-Offline RL is a natural learning framework to achieve this. \end{itemize}

-Solving such problems through a {model-based} approach involves two steps -- {\it system identification} to estimate a CMC model of the system dynamics, followed by {\it value function estimation} and {policy evaluation} using the estimated system dynamics model.
-Our work addresses both these issues through the lens of sample complexity,
+We model a controlled Markov chain as a discrete-time pair process $\{X_i,a_i\}$ where $\{a_i\}$ is a sequence of controls and $\{X_i\}$ is the state sequence that, conditioned on $a_i$, follows a Markov transition kernel. { In this paper, we answer the following question: